 Another thing to watch out for at the airport is porters grabbing your bags.
-In the new airport terminal that opened in 2014 the issue seems to have been reduced, but be wary of porters grabbing your bags for you.
-They are looking to make some quick money out of tourists by holding your bags hostage till you pay them what ever they ask.
+Since the introduction of the new airport terminal in 2014, it really seems to be less of an issue, but it still pays to be wary of porters grabbing your bags for you.
+All they trying to do is make some quick money out of naive tourists and offering to help you organise taxis at exorbitant rates.
 It’s just better to grab your own bags and be responsible for them yourself.
 Saves you any hassle later.

 For the brave or foolish (possibly both), the best way to get around in Bali is to rent a scooter.
-They are the most convenient way to get around Bali at your own pace.
-However I’ve seen plenty of accidents in Bali and if you’re not 100% confident with your riding skills then it’s best not to risk it.
+They are the definitely the most convenient way to get around Bali at your own pace.
+However, I’ve seen plenty of accidents in Bali and if you’re not 100% confident with your riding skills then it’s best not to risk it.

 What I do is organise a driver, I’ve got a driver I was introduced to on my first trip to Bali and he always charges reasonable prices and is really easy to deal with.
 But if you’ve never been to Bali before you’ll no doubt be able to find a few drivers in most of the tourist areas offering their services and tours.
 From my last trip to Bali you’ll be looking at about 50,000 to 60,000 Rupiah for a driver and car for the day.
 Most cars will hold up to 5 people easily so splitting the cost amongst a group of people makes it a really cheap way to get around.

 It doesn’t matter where you are you’ll find all sorts of food options around Bali.
 The resorts and touristy areas have a huge selection of restaurants to cater for all sorts of tastes and budgets.
 If you are looking for something a little more local, and much much cheaper then get outside of the tourist areas to find the local food vendors where you can pick up Gado Gado or Nasi Goreng and Satay all over the island.